OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:16

-> I shall delight in Your statutes;
+> I shall take pleasure in Your statutes;
 > I will not forget Your word.

 ---